NickeManarin/ScreenToGif/ScreenToGif/Readme.md

 • The app now uses/requires .Net Framework 4.8.
 • Screen capture via DirectX 11.1 (Desktop Duplication API, requires Windows 8 or newer).
 • Screen capture can use a configurable memory cache with support for compression.
+• You can now set actions to be executed when clicking on the app icon on the system tray.
 • The default FFmpeg Webm encoder is now set to VP9.
 • Added support for version 0.9.3 of Gifski (delete the older DLL and download again via Options > Extras).
 • You can now cancel the gif encoding that uses Gifski.